On the Convergence Theory of Pipeline Gradient-based Analog In-memory Training: Introduction

-\emph{Synchronous and asynchronous parallelism.} Typically, existing pipeline designs can be classified into two categories.
-If the weights are updated using the latest gradients, it is \emph{synchronous} pipeline; otherwise, it is \emph{asynchronous} pipeline.
-As the computing requirement of training large models emerges, a plethora of pipeline parallel libraries has been developed, including Gpipe \cite{huang2019gpipe,kim2020torchgpipe}, Deepspeed \citep{ren2021zero}, FSDP \citep{zhao2023pytorch}, Megetron-LM \citep{shoeybi2019megatron}, Colossal-AI \cite{li2023colossal}, just to name a few.
-Nevertheless, they are synchronous pipeline that enjoys the same dynamic as SGD, so they have the same convergence guarantee as SGD.
-Apart from that, researchers also made some effort to explore the asynchronous pipeline.
-For instance, \cite{kosson2021pipelined} studied the asynchronous pipeline setting and proposed weight-prediction approaches to compensate for the delay.
-PipeDream \citep{narayanan2019pipedream} combined the synchronous and asynchronous pipeline parallelisms to achieve greater speedup.
-To mitigate the negative effect of stale gradients, \cite{chen2022sapipe} and \citep{li2018pipe} have proposed only overlapping gradient computation and communication so that delay is always one.
-However, these algorithms are {\em not for analog pipeline training}. {Researchers also attempted to design analog pipeline circuits to accelerate the training \cite{shafiee2016isaac, song2017pipelayer}, but they focus on the synchronous pipeline.} On the theory side, there are a few studies on pipeline training on digital devices such as \cite{huo2018decoupled}, but these results rely on weight stashing, which is {\em expensive for analog accelerators}.
-As \cite{narayanan2019pipedream} points out, delay affects both forward and backward passes in the asynchronous pipeline training.
-It renders the increment no longer a valid gradient without the weight stashing and makes the analysis challenging.
+\textbf{Asynchronous pipeline.} Existing works proposed methods to alleviate the stale weight issues in the asynchronous pipeline.
+For instance, \cite{kosson2021pipelined} proposed weight-prediction approaches to compensate for the delay, PipeDream \citep{narayanan2019pipedream} combined the synchronous and asynchronous pipeline parallelisms to achieve greater speedup; and \cite{chen2022sapipe} and \citep{li2018pipe} propose only overlapping gradient computation and communication to ensure the delay is one.
+These algorithms are {\em not for analog pipeline training}.
+Researchers also attempted to design analog pipeline circuits to accelerate the training \cite{shafiee2016isaac, song2017pipelayer}, but they focus on the synchronous pipeline.
+On the theory side, there are few studies on pipeline training for digital accelerators such as \cite{huo2018decoupled,xu2020acceleration}, but their algorithms either require weight stashing, which is {\em expensive for analog accelerators}, or slow down digital SGD through higher-order terms.
+As \cite{narayanan2019pipedream} points out, delay affects both forward and backward passes in the asynchronous pipeline DNN training, rendering the increment no longer a valid gradient and making the analysis challenging.

-In the context of prior work, we summarize our key contributions as follows. \begin{enumerate} \item [\bf C1)] To fully embrace the promise of analog computing, {we systematically study the pipeline training on AIMC accelerators, which enables training larger models by distributing models across multiple accelerators and increasing computation density.
-We study the existing work and classify them as synchronous pipelines, which achieve considerable speedup, but their computation density is still sub-optimal.
-To further increase the computation density, we propose the {\em first} asynchronous pipeline training algorithm on AIMC accelerators.}

-\item [\bf C2)] We provide a convergence guarantee for the proposed algorithms.
-Theoretical results show that two strategies have pros and cons: synchronous pipeline has a better complexity while its computation density in the device is lower; asynchronous pipeline reduces device idleness but involves stale gradients.
-The main results are summarized in Table \ref{table:comparison}.